vsch/scheduler/README.md

 entry and one exit, by using yield functions to relinquish the CPU, the state is preserved on the stack and variables of the running code.

+Version 3.0 adds a lot of helper classes to deal with sharing I2C communication between different tasks.
+Also added are driver classes for Arduino Project Module peripherals: non-blocking stepper driver which can achieve, DAC53401DSGT 10 bit I2C DAC, XL9535QF24 I2C 16 line I/O Expander, with non-blocking stepper which uses 4 lines of the I/O expander to drive a stepper driver chip.
+Contention for TWI resources between OLED display library and I/O Expander stepper driver, can result in some stepper step time to be extended by up to 5ms, which can cause the stepper motor motion to be not smooth.

+Version 3.0 was used to create a Dough Roller controller for a KitchenAid dough roller attachment, modified by adding a 28BYJ-48 stepper motor, to control the thickness control cam roller.
+Previously implemented version of the software, which used the blocking Arduino Stepper code and blocking ssd1306_gfx display driver could only achieve 10 RPM rotation speed.
+While stepper motor was active, no display updates were performed.
+With non-blocking implementation, stepper performs comfortably at 20 RPM, and display update is not affected.

+The change of the scheduler to use micro-second resolution of task delays, allows all timing for stepper motor and generated sound duration to use the scheduler `resume()` or `resumeMicros()` delay mechanism with fairly stable timing extension.

 [TOC]: #

 - [Overview](#overview)